Bachelor of Arts (BA) in Christian Ministry

-Offered by the College of Theology, the degree equips students for work in fields such as pastoral ministry, administrative ministry, church-based work, missions, Christian nonprofit services or other ministry-focused work.
+The Bachelor of Arts in Christian Ministry from Grand Canyon University is designed for future ministry leaders who feel called to bring the Word of God to others.
+Immerse yourself within a Christian environment as you work toward personal and spiritual growth.
+Offered by the College of Theology, this degree in Christian ministry can equip you for work in fields such as pastoral ministry, administrative ministry, church-based work, missions, Christian nonprofit services or other ministry-focused work.
+This program teaches you to integrate your faith into all aspects of life and to encourage others in ministry settings to do the same.
 Prepare yourself to answer the call that God has placed upon your life.

-GCU’s BA in Christian Ministry provides students with a robust and well-rounded theological education.
-Program courses focus on both professional and personal formation, allowing students to clarify their calling and find their own pastoral identity.
-The curriculum teaches students to apply biblical truths both personally and practically in their lives and ministries.
+The bachelor’s in Christian ministry at GCU teaches a robust and well-rounded theological curriculum.
+Program courses focus on both professional and personal faith formation, guiding you to clarify your calling and find your own pastoral identity.
+The curriculum teaches you to apply biblical truths both personally and practically in your life and ministry.

 - Biblical foundations